nkandepu2003/Agentic-Job-Tracker/README.md

 ## A few things worth knowing

-- Jobs are sorted by posting date first, not just match score — applying in the first 24 hours matters more than most people realize
+- Jobs are sorted by posting date first, not just match score-applying in the first 24 hours matters more than most people realize
 - The keyword analysis shows exactly which technical terms are present or missing from your resume compared to the job description, not just a percentage
 - Upload your resume once in the sidebar and it stays loaded across all six pages for the entire session
-- The follow-up agent never sends anything automatically — it drafts, you decide
+- The follow-up agent never sends anything automatically-it drafts, you decide

 ---